Recommended LLM SEO Check Tools in 2026: What Each One Actually Does

 Which LLM SEO tool should I start with?+

-Do I need both an audit tool and a monitoring tool?+
+Do I need both a diagnostic tool and a monitoring tool?+

-Yes — they serve different purposes.
-An audit tool tells you what to fix right now (like a doctor's diagnosis).
-A monitoring tool tracks whether your fixes are working over time (like ongoing health checkups).
-Most teams need both, but the audit should come first.
+Yes - they serve different purposes.
+A content relevance diagnostic tells you what to fix (which queries you don't answer, which sub-intents you miss).
+A monitoring tool tracks whether AI engines actually cite you over time.
+Most teams need both, but the diagnostic should come first.

 Are traditional SEO tools enough for AI search optimization?+